Giuseppe Baldo (priest): Beatification

 The beatification process commenced in the Diocese of Verona in an informative process opened on 24 October 1955 until its conclusion later in 1957 after it was determined all available documentation and interrogatories had been collated.
 This also contained Baldo's approved writings which received approval of theologians in 1962 and allowed for the Congregation of Rites to validate the informative process.
 An apostolic process was later held.
 Baldo became known as a Servant of God with the formal commencement of the cause under Pope Paul VI on 11 June 1977.

-In 1985 the Positio was submitted to the Congregation for the Causes of Saints in Rome for further assessment and it led to theologians and the C.C.S. themselves approving the contents of the dossier.
-Baldo was proclaimed to be Venerable on 26 January 1987 after Pope John Paul II confirmed that the late priest had indeed lived a model life of heroic virtue.
+In 1985 the positio was submitted to the Congregation for the Causes of Saints in Rome.
+Baldo was proclaimed to be venerable on 26 January 1987 after Pope John Paul II confirmed that Baldo had practised heroic virtue.
+The pope approved a miracle attibuted to Baldo's intercession in 1989 and presided over Baldo's beatification in Saint Peter's Square on 31 October 1989.

-The miracle needed for him to be beatified received diocesan investigation in the area it had taken place in and received C.C.S. validation on 9 March 1984 before receiving the full backing of a Rome-based medical board on 1 June 1988; theologians also approved it on 25 November 1988 while the C.C.S. followed suit in 1989.
-The pope approved it not long after and presided over Baldo's beatification in Saint Peter's Square on 31 October 1989.